Sheldon-Lloyd/Cyber.Beast/comic/max/readme.md

 Jax says that he refuses to contribute to him getting his self killed.
 Jax tells Leona to release Max.
 She does this maybe by using her fathers credentials.

-Kyshumu is angery at Jax and Jax tells him that Max gave him no choice
+Tomasina is angry at Jax and Jax tells him that Max gave him no choice

-Max is upset by Kyshumu steping down as he wanted to fullfill his dream of defeating him

 Jax tells Max that it is to dangerous for him to become a Cybervator and that he will not allow it